agmalpartida/brand/content/posts/Kubernetes/k8s-configuration/index.md

 At some point, a lot of different people and companies tried to solve similar problems regarding containers.
 They agreed to build some common interfaces for their solutions so that parts of their implementations could be swapped while relying on certain standards.
 This led to the creation of the Open Container Initiative (OCI), Container Network Interface (CNI), Container Storage Interface (CSI) and Container Runtime Interface (CRI).

+## Labels

+A consistent labeling strategy helps you filter resources quickly and maintain a clear mental map of your cluster.

+- Labels: Key-value pairs used for grouping and selecting Kubernetes objects.
+For instance, app=my-app, env=staging, team=payments.
+- Annotations: Key-value pairs for attaching non-identifying metadata (e.g., version info, contact email, or last-deployed timestamp).

 ## Namespaces

 Why Use Namespaces?